barty-s/client_list_app/README.md

 ### Modules

-- sys module - To access the interpreter.
+- sys module - to access the interpreter.
-- os - To clear the terminal screen after the user selects an action.
+- os - to clear the terminal screen after the user selects an action.
 This allows for better UX by displaying the data relevant to the action and avoid excessive scrolling.
-- datetime - To format date and time inputs, and to get the current date which is used in the countdown function.
+- datetime - to format date and time inputs, and to get the current date which is used in the countdown function.
-- time - To use the sleep() function to improve UX and slow down the speed of the messages being displayed.
+- time - to use the sleep() function to improve UX and slow down the speed of the messages being displayed.
-- gspread - A Python API for Google Sheets which is used to access and update data stored in the 'running' sheet in the spreadsheet 'client_list'.
+- gspread - a Python API for Google Sheets which is used to access and update data stored in the 'running' sheet in the spreadsheet 'client_list'.
-- google.oauth2.service_account - To import the Credentials Class which then uses the creds.json file.
+- google.oauth2.service_account - to import the Credentials Class which then uses the creds.json file.
-- PyInputPlus module - For additional input validation.
+- PyInputPlus module - for additional input validation.
 I came across this module while I was researching how to validate email inputs.
 It has many built-in features that add automatic validation to emails, integers, strings, dates, times - all of which I made use of in this app.
-- termcolor - To add color to various print statements to improve UX.
+- termcolor - to add color to various print statements to improve UX.

 ## Testing

 ### Code Validation

 - PyLint - A static code analyzer installed in VSCode.
-It highlights problems in the code and gives suggestions on how best to style the code so as to follow the PEP 8 recommended style for Python - no errors found
+It highlights problems in the code and gives suggestions on how best to style the code so as to follow the PEP8 style recommendations for Python - no errors found
 - CI Python Linter https://pep8ci.herokuapp.com/ - no errors found

 ### Test Cases